wad11656/SetRegion-GUI/README assets/POPS Binaries Game IDs.md

 <img src="https://user-images.githubusercontent.com/16929664/190537223-5b87cfb8-7a1c-4b8b-9589-911616a7a386.png" width=480)/>

-It's theorized that at least some (if not all) of the Game IDs found in the hex correspond to some sort of game patch in POPS.
+It's theorized that at least some (if not all) of the Game IDs found in the hex correspond to some sort of game-fixing emulator patch in POPS.
 Therefore, it might be worth trying these Game IDs in PSX2PSP when searching for a fix for your game.
 If you're on PSP and a custom Game ID doesn't fix your game on FW 6.60/6.61, also try booting the EBOOT in different POPS versions via POPSLoader before you try a different Game ID; Game IDs behave differently in different POPS versions.

 _*Note that the list of Game IDs below is_ **not** _a comprehensive list of all possible Game IDs that can improve PS1 EBOOT compatibility on PSP/Vita, because Game IDs outside of this list that successfully fixed games have already been found._